pagopa/io-app/patches/patches.md

 Created on **10/05/2021**

 #### Reason:
-- Add backwards compatibility to the legacy GCM format (this patch will be removed in a next version)
+- Add backwards compatibility to the legacy GCM format (this patch will be removed in a next version) for Android notification.